 Talk with your kids throughout the ride to gauge their comfort level.
 Head home immediately if they start to show any precursors of hypothermia.

 No, I’m not talking about staying indoors, I’m talking about an enclosed bike trailer.
 If your child is young enough that they are still riding with you, I highly recommend using a bike trailer this time of year.
 It is tough to keep little ones warm when they are in a bike seat (although we have a few tips on that below).
 With an enclosed trailer, you can keep them toasty for a very long time with some blankets and maybe even a chemical hand warmer or two (we like these ones).

 We bike often in the winter with our Thule Chariot.
 We’ve noticed that cold air/wind tends to come in thru the rear of the trailer, so we make sure to wrap our son up burrito style so his back is covered as well.
-We haven’t tried it, but I know other parents who use a sleeping bag for this as well.
+In particularly cold weather, we’ve also put him inside a sleeping bag inside the trailer.

 If it is snowy or rainy where you are, you may also want to consider installing a fender on your rear wheel to protect your little one’s trailer from getting coated in wet goop.

 One last thing to keep in mind if using a trailer is how it’s going to pull in snow.
 Burley sells a nice beefy 16″ wheel kit that does well in light snow, and if you’re headed out on ski trails, we like using a trailer ski kit like Polar Stroller.